SiegfriedSchmidt/OpenConnectDocker/README.md

 # Docker Compose
-Run container in docker compose is preffered
+It is preferable to run the container in docker compose.
 ```yml
 services:
   ocserv: